erfanmola/TMA-Studio/README.md

 ### Phase 2 (WIP)
 This phase is planned for early to mid 2025.
 - [ ] Full compatibility with Telegram Mini Apps 2.0.
-- [ ] Add support for Telegram Desktop, WebK, and WebA platforms.
+- [ ] Add support for Telegram Desktop, MacOS, WebK, and WebA platforms.
 - [x] Add support for auto-updates in app and streamline release process.
 ### Phase 3 (Planned)
 This phase is planned for mid to late 2025.